1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••home•••index

 Instrument Groupings

 Instruments of the kangen orchestra divide into three choirs: woodwinds, strings, and percussion.
 Each choir has a specific function.
 The hichiriki (double reed) and ryuteki (flute) form the woodwind choir and present melodic materials.
 The percussion choir plays rhythmic patterns, marking off time units.
-The plucked-string instruments: koto and biwa, and the the sho, enhance important percussive passages with motives and drone harmonies related to the melody.
+The plucked-string instruments: koto and biwa, and the sho, enhance important percussive passages with motives and drone harmonies related to the melody.

 Kakko (鞨鼓), c.
 1995 | Conductor's kakko drum by Oozasaya (大笹屋) | Hamamatsu Museum of Musical Instruments